 The latest on our website

-New on or Blog: Sedentary lifestyle: Why is it important to look out for the opportunity to move?
+Also on our Blog: Sedentary lifestyle: Why is it important to look out for the opportunity to move?

 In the 21st century, advances in technology and changes in our habits have led us to an unprecedented situation.
 Sitting in front of a computer, in a car, watching TV, or simply resting has become the norm in our daily lives.